baltermia/barcodereader-imagesharp/README.md

 </div>

 I created this library specifically to use with blazor but you can totally use this for other use cases!

-## IMPORTANT
-This library is depending on a pre-release of the `ZXing.Net.Bindings.ImageSharp` library.
-The release of this library is tagged as full-release though.
-I am not liable for any issues you encounter.